St Clement's Church, York

-St Clement's Church is a parish church on Scarcroft Road, south-west of the city centre of York, in England.
+St Clement's Church is a Grade II listed parish church on Scarcroft Road in Clementhorpe, a suburb south-west of the city centre of York, England.

-There was a mediaeval church dedicated to Saint Clement, lying outside the York city walls, which gave its name to the suburb of Clementhorpe.
-In 1130, the Benedictine Nunnery of St Clement was founded, and the church was later recorded as forming part of the nunnery complex.
-The nunnery was dissolved in 1536 (although nuns were briefly reinstated during the Pilgrimage of Grace), but the church remained in use until 1585, when its parish was merged into St Mary Bishophill Senior.
-The church fell into ruin, and in 1745 the remaining stone from the church was removed and used to repair the walls.
+A medieval church dedicated to Saint Clement once stood outside the York city walls and gave its name to the suburb.
+In 1130, the Benedictine Nunnery of St Clement was founded, and the church was later recorded as part of the nunnery complex.
+The nunnery was dissolved in 1536 (although the nuns were briefly reinstated during the Pilgrimage of Grace), but the church remained in use until 1585, when its parish was merged into St Mary Bishophill Senior.
+It then fell into ruin, and in 1745 the remaining stone was removed and used to repair the city walls.

-There was much construction in the area in the 19th century, and a new church was constructed as a chapel of ease to St Mary, on a site on Scarcroft Road.
-It was designed by J. B. and W. Atkinson, and was constructed from 1872 to 1874.
-In 1876, it was given its own parish.
+Extensive building took place in the area during the 19th century, and a new church was constructed as a chapel of ease to St Mary on a site on Scarcroft Road.
+Designed by J. B. and W. Atkinson, it was built from 1872 to 1874 and was given its own parish in 1876.
 A vestry was added in 1880.
-St Mary was demolished in 1963, and many of its fixtures were relocated to St Clement, including monuments and boards, two of which record the terms of John Carr as Lord Mayor of York.
+When St Mary was demolished in 1963, many of its fixtures were moved to St Clement, including monuments and boards, two of which record the terms of John Carr as Lord Mayor of York.
 The church was Grade II listed in 2000.